-The NSS file system provides a uniform method of referring to directories and files and locating them on a variety of storage media.
+The NSS and Traditional file systems provide a uniform method of referring to directories and files and locating them on a variety of storage media.
 As with your office filing system, you must impose organization on data you store in a volume.
 Within each volume, you can group information in logical containers called folders or directories.

 A file is the basic logical container for storing information, such as an image, a document, a program, text, or a database.